gabrielweyer/azure-policies/README.md

-# Azure policies amd budgets
+# Azure policies and budgets

 These policies will mark a resource as non-compliant when a required tag is missing or the tag value is invalid.
 I'm auditing the below tags: